julianpoemp/ngx-jodit/libs/ngx-jodit-pro/README.md

 # ngx-jodit-pro v1.x

+[!WARNING]
+This version is deprecated und won't receive any updates.

 **Third-party** Angular wrapper for <a href="https://xdsoft.net/jodit/pro/">Jodit PRO</a> WYSIWYG editor.
 It supports Angular >= 12.
 You need a license key in order to use this wrapper. <a href="https://xdsoft.net/jodit/pro/#compare">Buy here.</a>

 ## Third-party-package